In Search Of Yummy-ness

 A brown cookie in the shape of a Christmas tree covered in wintery sprinkles on a white plate.
 Text overlay says "How to Make Chocolate Shortbread Cookies".

-These chocolate shortbread cookies bring a delicious chocolatey twist to classic buttery shortbread.
+These easy chocolate shortbread cookies bring a delicious chocolatey twist to classic buttery shortbread.

 With just 7 ingredients, this easy shortbread recipe will be a welcome addition to your holiday baking.

-I've included instructions for making these cookies as either slice-and-bake or cut-out cookies, so you can choose the method that works best for you.
+I've included instructions for making these cookies as both slice-and-bake and cut-out cookies, so you can choose the method that works best for you.

 Shortbread cookies are known for their rich, buttery flavour and delicate crumb, and this chocolate version takes them to the next level.